calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

 - **Data should be viewed as a strategic asset** - Signet Bank to Capital One story.
 - Cross Industry Process for Data Mining (CRISP-DM).
 - Data Science vs the Tools of Data Science (Analogy of how Chemists are not just the test tubes.
 Likewise Data Scienctists are not just Python, Pandas, Numpy etc. It is the science of discovering trends from data that is important)

+## Sampling and Descriptive Statistics

+Chapter 2:
+TODO fill me in